 Doctors first try to identify and treat the cause to relieve chronic pain.
 They treat chronic pain in many different ways that depend on many factors like the type of pain you have, the cause of your pain, and your age and overall health.
 The best treatment plans use a variety of strategies like lifestyle changes, medications, and therapies.
 If you are suffering from depression and chronic pain or anxiety then it is important to seek treatment for your mental health condition.

 What tests are used to diagnose chronic pain?

 Your doctor will physically examine your body and order tests to look for the cause of the pain.
-They may have you undergo the tests such as imaging tests, such as X-rays and MRI, blood tests, nerve conduction studies to see if your nerves are reacting properly, reflex and balance tests, electromyography to test muscle activity, spinal fluid tests, and urine tests.
+They may have you undergo tests such as imaging tests, such as X-rays and MRI, blood tests, nerve conduction studies to see if your nerves are reacting properly, reflex and balance tests, electromyography to test muscle activity, spinal fluid tests, and urine tests.

 Chronic Pain Management and Prevention